Peekaboo (song)

-"Peekaboo" is a song by the American rapper Kendrick Lamar featuring fellow American rapper AzChike.
+"Peekaboo" (stylized in all lowercase) is a song by the American rapper Kendrick Lamar featuring fellow American rapper AzChike.
 It contains a sample of "Give Me a Helping Hand" by Willie Hale.
-The song was produced by Sounwave, Ruchaun "Scott Bridgeway" Akers and Sean Momberger.
-It was released to US rhythmic radio on February 26, 2025, as the fourth single from Lamar's sixth studio album GNX, through PGLang and Interscope Records.
+The song was produced by Sounwave, Ruchaun "Scott Bridgeway" Akers, and Sean Momberger.
+It was released to US rhythmic radio on February 26, 2025, as the fourth single from Lamar's sixth studio album, GNX, through PGLang and Interscope Records.

 Background

 AzChike first met Kendrick Lamar at his concert The Pop Out: Ken & Friends on Juneteenth in 2024 at the Kia Forum in Inglewood, California, where AzChike also performed the song "Light It Up" along with Rucci during the first set by DJ Hed, titled the Act I – DJ Hed & Friends.
 They had no contact with each other at the time, but had common friends in Top Dawg Entertainment such as rapper Schoolboy Q.

 AzChike was not aware of the song until he went to the studio.
 He described their session as "chill".
 The original song was much longer, with AzChike recording four verses.
 Lamar imitated his rapping and told AzChike he was mumbling and to rap clearly.
 AzChike was originally planned to perform the hook, but had trouble.
 He recalled in an interview with Brown Bag Mornings on Power 106:

 They had me do the hook by itself but that shit is a tongue-twister.
 I told 'em even when I heard it the first time.
 Before I even knew they wanted me to do the hook by myself like that, I was like, "Damn.
 He saying this shit fast as fuck!"
 And when I told him he was like, "Bro, I just did so many takes.
 I just kept doing it."
 So when I went to go do it the first time, I couldn't do it by myself.
 I had to hear him say it.
-It had to play while I said it.
+It had to play while I said it."Peekaboo" is the only song on GNX to not feature songwriting or production by Jack Antonoff.